 The spectra that the Keit instrument outputs are compatible with software packages from the major vendors.
-The Keit rugged FTIR spectrometer communicates via an OPC server for direct data connection to your plant control or information management system.
+The Keit rugged FTIR spectrometer communicates via an OPC-UA or Modbus for direct data connection to your plant control or information management system.

 Q10: What is the service and maintenance process?